keyvisions/FillODT/README.md

 **FillODT** is a command-line tool that takes an ODT (Open Document Text) template containing `@@name` and `[@@image (W|*) (H|*)]` placeholders and a JSON or an XML file with key-value pairs, then generates a new ODT file with all placeholders replaced by their corresponding values as specified in the JSON or XML file.

-- Supports simple text, HTML fragments, and images and QRCode generation.
+- Supports simple text, HTML fragments, images and QRCode generation.
 - Handles array data for table row expansion.
 - Allows image sizing.
 - Can output to PDF (requires LibreOffice).